EuclidStellar/euclid-js/README.md

 - `src/routes`: Folder for your routes.
 - `src/services`: Folder for your services.
 - `tests`: Folder for your tests.
-- `jwt.js`: Script for handling generation and verification of Json Web Tokens.
+- `jwt.js`: Script for handling generation and verification of JSON Web Tokens (included if authentication setup is selected).

 ## Template Code